derainm/NewHki/README.md

                           ['shift', t.bool],//3
                           ['mouse', t.int8]//4
   ```
-  adapte to php .
+Adapte to php.

-  -Use js and html to do a key board to that allow user to edit VK key hex code.
+- Use js and html to do a key board to that allow user to edit VK key hex code.
-  -Re compress the date gzdeflate
+- Re compress the date gzdeflate

 Last thing to test is keyboard compatibility special caractere : * / ( )   ... etc